Graduate, EMT Class of 2007

 We were offered a recap of the call (chimney fire) during drill.
 Our chief ran down the “who-did-what's"… Continue

 Added by Mary Ellen Shea on January 22, 2009 at 11:26pm —

 Compared to many of you I am still just a Rookie.
 I come from a small Department in upstate New York.
 I will be starting my 28th year this April.
 So I guess that means I have damn close to 27 years.
 Realizing of course that not only have times changed but we have as Firefighters, EMT's have changed as well.
 But my question to ponder is this.
 Has everybody changed?
 Or were we just different to begin with……

 When I started it was not uncommon a couple times a week to go out and practice.
 We… Continue

 Added by Chief4free390 on January 21, 2009 at 8:52am —

 My station is the 1st Fire Station of Athens (1ος Πυροσβεστικός Σταθμός Αθηνών).
 It can easily be found by searching for Mourouzi 4, Athens, Greece.

 We are working on four (4) shifts.
 Three shifts are working daily and one is having day off.
-Our working week has eight (8) days.… Continue
+Our working week has eight (8) days.
+We start work having two night shifts (22:00 till next… Continue

 Added by Georgios Savvidis on January 21, 2009 at 5:49am —